The Workplace Needs Introverts

 • Introverts can use their strengths to bring out the best in others.

-• Introverts' strengths are often locked up because of the way work is structured.
+• Introverts' strengths are often locked up because of how work is structured.

-• In a work culture where the typical meeting is loud and talkative, where the workplace is open and desks are practically touching, and where there are high levels of confidence, charisma, and sociability - Introverts often have to adjust who they are just to pass or fit in but they do so at a price to themselves and to the company.
+• In a work culture, the typical meeting is loud and talkative, the workplace is open, and the desks are practically touching.
+Where there are high levels of confidence, charisma, and sociability - Introverts often have to adjust who they are just to pass or fit in.
+Still, they do so at a price to themselves and the company.

 1. At Amazon, every meeting starts in total silence.

-4. This process of reading time gives the introverts time to process and formulate their thoughts, and for some to build up the courage to share with the rest of the team.
+4. This reading time gives the introverts time to process and formulate their thoughts and for some to build up the courage to share with the rest of the team.

 5. It often encourages extroverts to listen and reflect and open up to the perspectives of their more silent peers.